smaddlsoft/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

 Generate payslips
 -----------------

 Once the employees and their contracts are configured, payslips can be generated in the *Payroll* app.

-Odoo provides **four** different salary structures under CAP57 Regulation:
+Odoo provides **four** different salary structures under CAP57 regulation:

 #. :guilabel:`Employees Monthly Pay`: To process the monthly employee salary.
 #. :guilabel:`Payment in Lieu of Notice`: To process final payment upon contract termination.
-#. :guilabel:`Long Service Payment`: Applicable to employees with more than five years of service upon
+#. :guilabel:`Long Service Payment`: Applicable to employees with more than five years of service
-   contract termination.
+   upon contract termination.
 #. :guilabel:`Severance Payment`: Applicable to employees with more than two years of service upon
    contract termination.